OmniPrism: Learning Disentangled Visual Concept for Image Generation: Experiments

 \subsection{Main Results}

+\textbf{Quantitative Evaluation. } \cref{table:quan} shows the quantitative comparison results between our method and others.
+For single-subject concept generation, we achieve the 2nd subject consistency and the 1st text fidelity.
+For concept disentanglement, our method achieves the highest Mask CLIP-I / DINO and CLIP-T scores, which indicates our superior disentangled concept consistency and prompt fidelity.
+IP-adapter achieves the highest style similarity but at the cost of the lowest text faithfulness, which indicates that they are overly reliant on reference images and neglect the text prompt.
+Our method achieves the highest style similarity except for IP-Adapter.
+In addition, our layout consistency and image quality are significantly better than other methods.
+In summary, our method achieves optimal results in terms of text fidelity, concept consistency, and image quality, while maintain the performance on subject consistency in single-subject concept generation.
+We further evaluate the disentanglement scores on concept representations in Sec.
+IV.C of the supplementary material.

-We demonstrate the capabilities of our method from multiple aspects, as shown in \cref{fig:case}.
-Our method supports the disentangled generation of multiple concepts guided by natural language, including single subject, individual subjects within multiple subjects, style, and composition (\textit{e.g.} relation, pose).
+\textbf{Qualitative Evaluation. } We demonstrate the capabilities of our method from multiple aspects, as shown in~\cref{fig:case}.
+Our method supports the disentangled generation of multiple concepts guided by natural language, including single subject, individual subjects within multiple subjects, style, and layout (\textit{e.g.} relation, pose).
 These results proves that our method possesses a robust concept disentangled representation space and a strong visual concept disentangled generation capability.
 In addition, by constraining different types of concept representations to be orthogonal, these features can be naturally integrated into the same generated result in any combination without interfering with each other.
+We further add more extra visual results in supplementary images.